ethereumclassic/ethereumclassic.github.io/content/blog/2023-07-12-list-of-wallets-that-support-ethereum-classic/index.md

 ## Using Ethereum Classic With Ledger Nano S

 Ledger Nano S is one of the three models of the Ledger family of hardware wallets.
-It is being upgraded as we write this post with Ledger Nano S Plus, so we will write a new post about the new upgrade, However, the installed base of Ledger Nano S users in enormous so this post will have a long shelf life.
-We will also cover the other two models of the Ledger family.
-Ledger nano S or Plus is a good alternative for users with larger amounts of ETC who want a higher degree of security than the classical mobile, browser extension, and desktop alternatives.
+It is being upgraded as we write this post with Ledger Nano S Plus, so we will write a new post about the new upgrade.
+However, the installed base of Ledger Nano S users is enormous so this post will have a long shelf life.
+We also cover the other two models of the Ledger family.
+Ledger Nano S or Plus is a good alternative for users with larger amounts of ETC who want a higher degree of security than the classical mobile, browser extension, and desktop alternatives.

 Link to post: https://ethereumclassic.org/blog/2023-02-21-using-ethereum-classic-with-ledger-nano-s